Yousousen/bsc_physics_cleaner/README.md

 ### Running the scripts on a local machine

 1. Follow _How to use this notebook_ at the top of the script.

+### Loading models without training or optimizing with the .py files instead of the jupyter notebooks

+In the jupyter notebooks, one can load a model without retraining and without optimizing by following _Loading an already trained model_ and _Generating the C++ model_ of _How to use this notebook_ at the top of the script.
+If jupyter notebook is not available, one can still follow these instructions, and one should simply explicitly comment out code that should not be run according to these instructions in the `.py` file version of the script.

 ### Evaluating the running time of an ANN model